riddamaddni/sql_intern_task3/readme.md

 Practical analysis queries

 Best Practices Applied:
- Select specific columns when possible (not always *) Use WHERE to filter unnecessary data
+ Select specific columns when possible (not always *), Use WHERE to filter unnecessary data,
- Comment complex queries
+ Comment complex queries,
- Use meaningful column aliases
+ Use meaningful column aliases,
- Handle NULL values appropriately
+ Handle NULL values appropriately,
- Test queries incrementally
+ Test queries incrementally.

 Skills Demonstrated:

-Data retrieval and projection
+Data retrieval and projection,
-Multiple filtering techniques
+Multiple filtering techniques,
-Pattern matching
+Pattern matching,
-Range and list filtering
+Range and list filtering,
-Result sorting and limiting
+Result sorting and limiting,
-Handling missing data
+Handling missing data,
-Professional output formatting
+Professional output formatting.

  Learning Outcomes
 After completing this task, you will be able to:

- Retrieve data from database tables efficiently
- Filter data using various conditions and operators Search for patterns in text data
+ Retrieve data from database tables efficiently, Filter data using various conditions and operators, Search for patterns in text data,
- Query data within specific ranges
+ Query data within specific ranges,
- Sort and organize query results
+ Sort and organize query results,
- Limit output for better performance
+ Limit output for better performance,
- Identify and handle NULL values
+ Identify and handle NULL values,
- Format results professionally with aliases
+ Format results professionally with aliases,
- Combine multiple concepts for complex queries
+ Combine multiple concepts for complex queries,
- Write clean, commented SQL code
+ Write clean, commented SQL code.

  Tools Used

-MySQL Workbench / DB Browser for SQLite
+MySQL Workbench,
-Git & GitHub for version control
+GitHub for version control,
-Markdown for documentation
+Markdown for documentation.

- Submission Checklist

- Database schema understood
- All query sections completed
- Interview questions answered
- Task explanation documented
- README.md created
- Code commented properly
- All files organized in repository
- GitHub repository created
- Repository link ready for submission

-Check your database connection
-Verify table and column names
-Ensure data exists in tables
-Review the query syntax

 Free Tools Only: All tools used (MySQL Workbench, DB Browser) are free and open-source.

- Conclusion
-This task provides a comprehensive foundation in SQL data retrieval.
-The concepts learned here are essential for:

-Data analysis
-Report generation
-Application development
-Database administration
-Business intelligence

-Practice these queries, experiment with variations, and build confidence in SQL!